 Get acclimatised before you hike the Inca Trail

-You will trek over a high pass of 4212 metres/ 13,818 feet on the Inca Trail.
-Make sure you are well acclimatised, ideally spending 3 nights in Cusco first.
+You will trek over a high pass of 4212 meters/ 13,818 feet on the Inca Trail.
+Make sure you are well acclimatized, ideally spending 3 nights in Cusco first.
 The 5 Day Inca Trail gains altitude more gradually than the 4 Day Trail, so is a great choice if you are worried about the altitude or simply want to make your life easier and enjoy the trek more.

 Hike slowly and carefully

 It only takes one small slip, when you are tired and not concentrating properly to fall over.
 And there are some steep drops on parts of the trail.
 You have dreamed about trekking to Machu Picchu for years, so why make the Inca Trail dangerous by rushing it?
-Not only will walking at a steady pace make the Inca Trail safer, it will also make it more enjoyable.
+Not only will walking at a steady pace make the Inca Trail safer, but it will also make it more enjoyable.